Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

 4. Click the [SAVE] button in the bottom right corner of the window.
     The *Saving...* window is displayed.

-    When the window is closed, the new payment method is saved in the *Order management* module.
+    When the window is closed, the new payment method is saved in the *Order Management* module.
 The new payment method is displayed in the list of payment methods in the *PAYMENT METHOD(S)* tab.

 ### Create a payment method in POS

 If the existing payment methods in *POS* are not appropriate for your special needs, you can create a custom payment method.
-Therefore, you have to create a new payment method in the *POS* module based on the payment method created in the *Order management* module.
+Therefore, you have to create a new payment method in the *POS* module based on the payment method created in the *Order Management* module.

 #### Prerequisites

-- A payment method has been created in the *Order management* module, see [Create a payment method in Order management](#create-a-payment-method-in-order-management).
+- A payment method has been created in the *Order Management* module, see [Create a payment method in Order Management](#create-a-payment-method-in-order-management).

 #### Procedure